Crystals from categorified quantum groups: Functors on the module category

 We also define their so-called $\sigma$-symmetric versions, which are indicated with a $\vee$.
 Note that $ \sigma^{\ast}(\Delta_{i}(\sigma^{\ast}M)) = \Res_{i,\nu-i} M$.
 Set

 Observe that the functors $e_i$ and $e_i^\vee$ are exact.
-It is a theorem of \cite{KL} that if $M$ is irreducible, so are $\ft{i}M$ and $\et{i}M$ (so long as the latter is nonzero), and likewise for $\fts{i}M$ and $\ets{i}M$.
+Although the functors $\et{i}$ and $\ft{i}$ can be defined on any module, in this paper we will only apply them to simple modules.
+It is a theorem of \cite{KL} that if $M$ is irreducible, so are $\ft{i}M$ and $\et{i}M$ (as long as the latter is nonzero), and likewise for $\fts{i}M$ and $\ets{i}M$.
 This is stated below along with other key properties.